lazyfrosch/debian-roundcube/README.md

 text editor, [Googiespell][googiespell] library for spell checking or the [WASHTML][washtml] sanitizer by Frederic Motte.

-The current default skin uses icons designed by Stephen Horlander and [Kevin Gerich][kmgerich] for Mozilla.org.
+The current default skin 'Larry' was kindly created by FLINT / Büro für Gestaltung, Berne, Switzerland.

 INSTALLATION
 ------------
 For detailed instructions on how to install Roundcube webmail on your server, please refer to the INSTALL document in the same directory as this document.
-Please carefully read the REQUIREMENTS section of the INSTALL instructions.

 If you're updating an older version of Roundcube please follow the steps described in the UPGRADING file.